mebusy/notes/dev_notes/note_18.06.md

 ### Elimination

+- Base operations:
+    1. row exchange
+    2. subtracting multiples of a row from the low above.

 **GAUSSIAN ELIMINATION** starts by subtracting multiples of the first equation from the other equations.

 Breakdown of Elimination: 0 in pivot position , then do row exchange , by definition, **pivots cannot be zero**.